blakej11/blakej11.github.io/meals/elbulli/index.md

 ------------------------------------------------------------------------
 ![](35-0711.jpg#center)
-### Course 17: "alb&oacute;ndigas de habitas con jugo y flor de haba" <br />
-  ("Meatballs of little favas with juice and flower of fava")
+### Course 17: "alb&oacute;ndigas de habitas con jugo y flor de haba" ("Meatballs of little favas with juice and flower of fava")

 Could also be called "fava beans five ways".
 Included plain favas, plus their puree, foam, juice, and flowers.
 The plain fava beans were